-Hadeer Omar an Egyptian visual communicator and time-based media artist based in Qatar.
-After receiving her BFA in Graphic Design, she moved back to Egypt to apply visual arts to her practice.
-Omar attained an MFA in Design Studies from Virginia Commonwealth University Arts in Qatar.
-She crossed disciplines and mediums within art, design and film, presenting her identity through her work, which showcases her interest in the concept of hacking cultures visually.
-She combines mediums to explore numerous techniques and methods to produce her own illustrations, photographs and videos.
+Hadeer Omar is an Egyptian visual and time-based media artist, and educator.
+She holds a BFA in Graphic Design (2010) and MFA in Design Studies (2016) from Virginia Commonwealth University, School of the Arts in Qatar (VCUarts Qatar).
+Her passion for documentary and cultural movements crosses disciplines within art, design, and film, as a means of presenting her identity through her work.
+She combines mediums to explore various techniques and methods to produce her illustrations, photographs, and videos.
 There are stories behind each piece of her work.

 With no formal training in photography, the artist found her way by utilizing digital and analog tools, to observe her surroundings, document her process, and build a body of work that tells stories.
 Her experimentation with photography is not limited to portraiture, street, conceptual, or editorial photography.
 She approaches photography as a form of self-expression, and reflection of current political and social events.